DavidKitz/Calorie-Calculator/readme.md

 ## Calory Calculator using the Food Calorie Data Search API
+# Written with Javascript, HTML, CSS and node js
-## Item requests should be in english to get corresponding data
+# Item requests should be in english to get corresponding data